What is an ASIN Number and Why is it Important to Amazon?

 Is It Worth the Trouble?

-Now that you know what is an ASIN and how it plays a critical role in Amazon selling, you’ve conquered another step to creating a successful eCommerce business.
+Now that you know what an ASIN is and its critical role in Amazon selling, you’ve conquered another step to creating a successful eCommerce business.

 Recent reports show that Amazon resellers bring in more than 50 percent of the company’s yearly revenue.
-As many as 86 percent are running in profit, with 67 percent profitable in their first year of selling.
+As many as 86 percent are profitable, with 67 percent good in their first year of selling.

-These numbers are both exciting and a bit frightening, but the risk can really pay off if you’re willing to do your homework.
+These numbers are exciting and frightening, but the risk can pay off if you’re willing to do your homework.

-However, as many as 76 percent of sellers are also worried that Amazon will shut them down.
-The company’s staggering dominance in the eCommerce world can make hiccups in the process terrifying.
+However, as many as 76 percent of sellers also worry that Amazon will shut them down.
+The company’s staggering dominance in the eCommerce world can make hiccups terrifying.

-So, make sure you have competent representation if you run into any problems by connecting with ESQgo, a law firm that specializes in protecting Amazon sellers.
+So, make sure you have competent representation if you encounter any problems by connecting with ESQgo, a law firm specializing in protecting Amazon sellers.